LucasMcK/production-reporting-app/README.md

 - Upload new production reports from the field or office.
 - Filter stored files based on year, month, and location.
 - Manually input data into a structured form, which will automatically generate and upload the corresponding spreadsheet to the centralized database.
+- Add or remove wells as they are drilled, decommissioned, or stop producing.
+- View a summary section will highlight key metrics from each spreadsheet, based on Avalon’s definition of the most relevant data.

 > **Note:** This list is subject to change as the project progresses.